 There are thermostats and dataloggers one can purchase that will record temperatures over a period of some time to verify temperatures.
 Some are state of the art and some are very basic data logging thermostat temperature readers that will record the temperature over a specific period of time.
 The information is recorded on a graph or chart along with a time period.
 These data logging thermostats are often used by manufacturers who ship food and drug products via third party transporters and they want to make sure the transporter maintained the proper temperatures for the product as specified by the shipping agreement between the manufacturer and the transporter.
 Transporters and shippers most often use the term tattle-tale to describe these temperature dataloggers because it will tell the receiver if precise temperatures were maintained during the shipping process.
 This can be a solution to see if the proper temperatures are being maintained in any type of environment.

-Other kinds of data logging thermostats include a temperature sensor you place in a specific location.
+Other kinds of data loggers include a temperature sensor you place in a specific location.
 These data logging thermostats are powered by batteries and typically need to be set up by hooking them up to a computer and using specific software made by the manufacturer of the data logging thermostat.
 After a specific period of time you retrieve the data logging thermostat and hook it back up to the computer and download the data stored in the data logging thermostat.
 You can put the downloaded information retrieved from the data logging thermostat into charts and graphs.
 Some data logging thermostats also have humidity sensors so you can record both humidity and temperature.
 See the data logging thermostat video below.

 Another option is to check to see if the building is equipped with a Building Automation System or DDC system which controls the air conditioning and heating systems in the nursing home.
 If so, many of these systems record the temperatures in an archive file called a trend log.
 These trend logs are used most often by the maintenance staff to verify accurate temperatures and to troubleshoot intermittent problems with heating and cooling systems.
 The trend logs should record the temperatures of the zones around the clock and depending on how the program is set up will depend on how long this information is saved before it overwritten or dumped by the program.
 If the building is not equipped with a building automation or DDC system one would have to find a datalogger and probably the best place to find one of this the local HVAC outlets.